manojradhakrishnan/hyperswitch-gcp-deploy/README.md

 ## Prerequisites

 1. A Google Cloud Platform (GCP) account with billing enabled (required for free tier activation).
-2. The Cloud Deployment Manager API must be enabled for your project.
+2. The **Cloud Deployment Manager API** must be enabled for your project.
 You can enable it by visiting [this link](https://console.cloud.google.com/flows/enableapi?apiid=deploymentmanager.googleapis.com) and selecting your project.
+3. The **Compute Engine API** must be enabled for your project.
+This is required to create VMs and firewalls.
+You can enable it by visiting [this link](https://console.cloud.google.com/flows/enableapi?apiid=compute.googleapis.com) and selecting your project.
+If you encounter errors related to `compute.googleapis.com` being disabled during deployment, ensure you have enabled it and waited a few minutes for the change to propagate.

 ## ⚙️ Setup Steps (In Cloud Shell)